 contingency at the heart of the SLM hypothesis, i.e., that production accuracy can not be greater than

 the Italian vowel that is perceptually closest to English /ʌ/ is /a/, a categorial discrimination test was used to

 evaluated the discrimination of English /ʌ/ from Italian /a/.

-The Ss who produced English /ʌ/ accurately were found to discriminate English /ʌ/-Italian /a/ significantly
+The Ss who produced English /ʌ/ accurately were found to discriminate English /ʌ/-Italian /a/ significantly better

-or the ability to discriminate English /ʌ/-English /α/.
+ability to discriminate English /ʌ/-English /α/.